MockingbirdME/game_md/core_rules/05 - combat.md

 ### Reactions
 Reactions are special actions that are taken outside of the character's turn.
 A character can make only one reaction between each of their turns.
 Reactions have no turn requirement even if they specify taking an action that normally would.

+#### Scramble(2)
+The character moves up to their base movement in meters, move actions they make on their next turn cannot have its turn requirement reduced.

 #### Free attack(\*)
-When an opponent moves through a hex the character threatens the character may immediately make a basic attack action, off handed attack action, loose/shoot/fire action, or a throw action with a ready, loaded when applicable, weapon or spell against that opponent.
+When an opponent provokes a free attack the character may make a basic attack action, off handed attack action, loose/shoot/fire action, or a throw action with a ready, loaded when applicable, weapon or spell against that opponent.
 This reaction's stamina cost is that of the action taken.

 #### Take cover(2)